krattai/Op_In/README.md

 http://creativecommons.org/licenses/by/4.0/

 Except:
 Attribution itself is a restriction and therefore, where applicable, attribution or other author or publisher related attributions should not be considered a requirement.
+In the event that a less restrictive license can be found and applied to this project, it will be done so, and so all authors should consider that the license may change accordingly, and without notification.

 This is the most liberty oriented license available and is fully compliant with other licenses, including the integration of said content into other creative works with more restrictive licenses, except for attribution, which does not require any other compensation.